CA4022/Lab1-Configuration-HadoopMR/README.md

 https://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/

-Alternative, you can intall the MRJob Library using pip (or pip3 depending on your Python version):
+Alternative, you can install the MRJob Library using pip (or pip3 depending on your Python version):

 <https://pypi.org/project/mrjob/>